 To broaden expertise in leadership and advocacy, our residents complete the California Leadership Education in Neurodevelopmental and Related Disabilities (CA-LEND) Training Program, an interdisciplinary learning community that prepares health professionals to be leaders in serving children with neurodevelopmental disabilities.

-To broaden expertise in pediatric physical therapy, our residents complete academic modules on Evidence Based Practice, Typical Development, and Tests and Measures.
-The Evidence Based Practice module culminates in the completion of a systematic review.
+To broaden expertise in pediatric physical therapy, our residents complete academic modules on Evidence-Based Practice, Specialty Care and Tests and Measures.
+The Evidence-Based Practice module culminates in the completion of a systematic review.
 These systematic reviews have been published in peer-reviewed journals with our residents as first authors, and the findings have been presented by our residents at scientific conferences.

 - California Children’s Services, a state program for children from birth to 21 years with specific medical conditions